Join Us in Raising Awareness and Education for Breast Cancer

 Breast cancer can be detected in its early stages by putting an emphasis on routine checks, forming a relationship with your primary care provider, and keeping up with regular recommended testing.

 According to the American Cancer Society, early-stage breast cancer has a five-year survival rate of 99 percent.
 Later-stage cancer has a survival rate of 27 percent.
 More than 75 percent of women who have breast cancer have no family history.
+We encourage women to be proactive about their health at all ages.

 What is breast cancer?